plone/ansible.plone_server/README.md

 Requirements
 ------------

+Since this role creates and uses users and groups, it must be run as part of a playbook that sets sudo to "yes".

 Currently only working with Debian/Ubuntu environments.
 Please put in a pull request if you can help get it going in an RPM environment.